 Karl Holton’s character, Detective Danny Benedict, exudes personality, intelligence and traits that he himself tries to restrain.
-This is very clever writing and we come to consider Benedict as slightly autistic where his social skills are abrupt and harshly honest, but he often recognises that he should say something positive or constructive even though it’s against his natural tendency.
-It makes the personal interactions more natural rather than a contrived character that just pisses everyone off.
-He is a super-intelligent detective who sees situations, motive and clues that those around him don’t.
-His deductive analysis skills are expertly woven into the plot and the dialogue feels perfectly natural.
+This is very clever writing and we come to consider Benedict as socially awkward, being abrupt and harshly honest, but he often recognises that he should say something positive or constructive even though it’s against his natural tendency.
+It makes the personal interactions naturally intriguing rather than the contrived discourse that just doesn’t fit.
+He is a super-intelligent detective who sees situations, motives and clues that those around him fail to recognise.
+His investigative analysis and deductive skills are expertly woven into the plot and the dialogue flows perfectly.

-The Weight of Shadows has one of the best prologues I’ve ever read.
+The Weight of Shadows has one of the best prologues I’ve read.
 It immediately hooks you into a world of clever, tense and horrific expectations.
-The astute detective is matched by a super intelligent serial killer, a relationship that is kept alive to play out with Benedict in the future.
-The prologue gives a sense of the mood and pace of the narration and what’s at stake as the premise is teased in front of you and then removed.
+The astute detective is matched by a super intelligent serial killer, a relationship that exists in the background but is expected to have a huge impact on Benedict when he least expects it.
+The prologue gives a sense of the mood and pace of the narration as the premise is teased in front of you and then cloaked.

 Several crimes are planned and executed in seemingly unrelated ways.
-A jewellery robbery in London involves a London based gang led by Connor with all the planning coming from a Serbian gang led by Vuk.
-Although this gang is ultimately controlled by a Ukrainian Bratva, where Kuzma, is the ruthless, unflinching and vicious Godfather.
+A jewellery robbery in London involves a London based gang, led by Connor, with all the planning and control coming from a Serbian gang, led by Vuk.
+This gang is ultimately handled by a Ukrainian Bratva, where Kuzma, is the ruthless, unflinching and vicious Godfather.
 After the perfectly planned jewellery robbery has been delivered, Connor is found dead in a brutal and horrific manner.
-Benedict, since the prologue incident, has been transferred to the National Crime Agency and is asked to return to assist the Metropolitan Police Homicide and Serious Crime Command which isn’t welcomed by everyone.
+Benedict, since the prologue incident, has been transferred to the National Crime Agency and is asked to return to assist the Metropolitan Police Homicide and Serious Crime Command, which isn’t welcomed by everyone.

-Shortly after the first horrific murder of Connor another body is found with the same modus operandi but are they the same killer, a copycat, a red herring or the intended kill?
-You’ll not be disappointed in reading this to find out.
-The death toll mounts, however, someone will go to any financial or operational lengths to stop the murder of the final kidnapped victim.
+Shortly after the horrific murder of Connor another body is found with the same modus operandi but are they the same killer, a copycat, a red herring or the intended kill?
+You’ll not be disappointed in your search to figure this out.
+The death toll mounts, however, someone will go to any financial or operational lengths to stop the murder of a valuable kidnapped victim.